-When this photo of me standing in our driveway in BH was taken during the 1970s, we still had JJ Newberry, Food King and a local Home Silk Shop.
+When my mother took this photo of me in BH during the ’70s, we still had JJ Newberry, Jurgensen’s, and a local Home Silk Shop.
 Fred Astaire and Gene Kelly would say hello to you waiting in line at the post office.
 You’d pass by Edward G Robinson walking his dogs, and Doris Day riding her bike.
 Freight Trains were still plowing down Santa Monica Blvd with the smell of fresh Wonder Bread on board and Helms Bakery Trucks brought milk to our door steps.
 Robinson’s, Bonwit Teller, The Broadway, Bullock’s, and The May Co. were the high-end stores of the day, and Rodeo Drive was not yet a tourist trap.
-We instead had reasonably priced boutiques and ‘mom and pop’ shops where everyone knew your first name.
+We instead had reasonably priced boutiques and ‘mom and pop’ shops where everyone knew you on a first-name basis.

-I believe this 70s ensemble came from Toby’s on Beverly Drive.
-(My mother recalls seeing Natalie Wood there).
-We had neighborhood joints and local restaurants like Tony Roma’s, R.J’s, Ah Fong’s, Wil Wright’s, La Scala Boutique, and Scandia, and bohemian lunch destinations such as Cafe Figaro, The Melting Pot, The Old World, Alfie’s and The Source.
+I believe the 70s ensemble I’m wearing came from Toby’s on Beverly Drive.
+My mother recalls seeing Natalie Wood and Priscilla Presley shopping for their own daughters there on occasion.
+We had local neighborhood joints and elegant restaurants like Chasen’s, The Cock n’ Bull, Tony Roma’s, R.J’s, Ah Fong’s, Wil Wright’s, La Scala Boutique, Frascatti, the Brown Derby, and Scandia.
+For the more bohemian types, there was Cafe Figaro, The Melting Pot, The Old World, Alfie’s and The Source.
 Tiki-themed restaurants like the Luau and The Islander were the current craze, known for their flaming drinks and moats surrounding their properties.
 Orange Julius and Fotomats seemed to be on every corner.
 Banks didn’t have underground parking, and you never had to get a ticket validated.
 There were no answering machines and no texting.
 We only had telephone booths and landlines.

 Westwood was still a destination, and you could only play video games in the arcades.
 We waited in long lines to see summer blockbusters at the ABC Entertainment Center and Mann National.
 The only place you could hear the most current songs was on the radio, and we could name every disc jockey who played them.
 American Graffiti, Dark Side Of the Moon and Kojak had just been released, Columbo and Jim Rockford were our favorite detectives, Johnny Carson ruled late night, and the movie-of-the-week was a big family event.

 Tower Records was our second home and dozens of LPs, cassette tapes, and 8 tracks were pilled up in our bedroom.
 (The first 45 my mother ever bought for me was Sing by the Carpenters).
 Our Zenith TV’s were controlled by ONE remote: the clicker – also known as the Space Command.
 Our old library looked like a row of colorful books made of mid century mosaic glass, rather then Faux Tuscan stucco.
 Our parents bought our toys at Toy-Mart, our clothes at Pixie Town, our footwear at Standard Shoes (and played in a giant boot), while they organized our birthday parties at Farrell’s and Genie Land.
 We took cotillion classes and the Daisy and tap dancing at Al Gilbert Studios.
+Our mom’s got our baby shoes bronzed at Harry Harris.
 We rode amusement park rides and ponies where the Beverly Center is located today, ate hotdogs at a stand in the shape of a hot dog, and roller skated at Fiorucci, Pan Pacific Park and Flippers Roller Disco.

-Our moms lunched at Bullock’s tea room, and they still called them beauty parlors – not salons.
-My dad wore a lot of suede and oversized glasses and mom shopped at Lanz for flower-power dresses.
-This was also a time when the Century City Mall had a Clifton’s Cafeteria, and a Bob’s Big Boy, as well as Heaven, Jospeh Magnin (near the jelly belly cart) and a singing flower man across from Judy’s.
+Our moms lunched at Bullock’s tea room, salons were referred to as beauty parlors and barber shops.
+My dad wore jackets by Sy Devore and oversized glasses, and mom shopped at Lanz for flower-power dresses and Wilson’s House of Suede for fringe.
+This was also a time when the Century City Mall had a Clifton’s Cafeteria, and a Bob’s Big Boy, as well as Heaven, Joseph Magnin (near the jelly belly cart) and a singing flower man across from Judy’s.
 Houses weren’t torn down for McMansions, Kids still rode their big wheels and Trans Ams and Pontiacs were the coolest cars on the road.
-It was still a village, and it wasn’t yet famous for its zip code.
+Beverly Hills was still a village and wasn’t yet famous for its zip code.

-We would see Dean Martin at Hamburger Hamlet, Frank Sinatra at Matteo’s, and Jimmy Stewart at Chasen’s.
+We would see Dean Martin and Bette Davis at Hamburger Hamlet, Frank Sinatra at Matteo’s, and Jimmy Stewart at Chasen’s.
 Our home was filled with shag carpeting, fake ferns, flocked wallpaper, blue velvet couches, Spanish tables, swivel chairs, and avocado colored appliances.
-We went to Baskin-Robbins, ordered pizza from Jacopo’s, ate cookies at Famous Amos, and hadn’t yet abbreviated the House Of Pancakes to IHOP.
-And to this day, I refuse to call Rite Aid, “Thrifty!”
+We went to Baskin-Robbins, ordered pizza from Jacopo’s, ate cookies at Famous Amos, and the International House Of Pancakes hadn’t yet been abbreviated to IHOP.
+And to this day, I still call Rite Aid, “Thrifty”.
 That’s where I used to see Milton Berle in the aisles, and Jack Lemmon ordering double scoops of rocky road.
 Lucille Ball, Jack Benny, Peter Falk, Rosemary Clooney, and Agnes Moorehead were still very much alive, and living a few blocks over on Roxbury Drive.
+Charles Nelson Reilly, Stan Freberg, Dinah Shore, Pamela Mason, Bob Hope, and Karl Malden were regulars at “Home Savings and Loan”.
 Simpler times with WIDE open spaces.
 Big enough to park this monster car from Casa de Cadillac!

 These are just some of the reasons I created Vintage Los Angeles.